tin2tin/sequencer_storehouse/README.md

 # Storehouse Files
-Blender add-on for copying all VSE-used files to a specific folder and updating the strip paths accordingly.
+Blender add-on for copying all VSE-used files to a specific folder and updating the strip-paths accordingly.

 ## Location
 Sequencer > Sequence Menu > Storehouse Files